Baune8D/AspNetWebpack-Template/README.md

 Bundles will be built for folders under ```pages``` and ```views``` that matches an MVC view or Razor page.
 Bundles will not be built for partial MVC views and Razor pages (files starting with a underscore).

-The layout view will automatically figure out if a bundle exists, for a page and include it if it does.
+The layout view will automatically figure out if a bundle exists for a page and include it if it does.